What we offer at Randy's Cycle Service & Restoration Top

 • We give tours of our shop & work area to customers committing to a restoration.
 Nothing is hidden from view and no questions goes unanswered.

-• We provide personalized restoration & major service programs including 0% financing.
+• We provide personalized restoration programs - Level A or B - which includes 0% financing.

 • We offer upgrades to make your bike run & ride better than ever before